Azure/meta-azure-service-broker/docs/how-admin-deploy-the-broker.md

       If you want to create all the services, you may need the role `Contributor`.

-  * DocumentDB related configurations

-    If you want to enable the DocumentDB service, you need to specify the following values.
-Please ignore them if you do not want to enable the DocumentDB service.
-Please read [Azure DocumentDB Service](./docs/azure-document-db.md) for more information.

-    ```
-    DOCDB_HOSTENDPOINT: REPLACE-ME
-    DOCDB_MASTERKEY: REPLACE-ME
-    ```

 4. Push the broker to Cloud Foundry

   ```